Denoising Diffusion Probabilistic Models for Magnetic Resonance Fingerprinting: Introduction

-Recently denoising diffusion probabilistic models (DDPM) \cite{dpm2015,ho2020ddpm,nichol2021iddpm,song2021ddim} have gained significant attention due to their remarkable performance on image generation~\cite{dhariwal2021ddpmbeatgans,rombach2022hrimagesynth,hoogeboom2023simplediffusion} and image restoration tasks~\cite{choi2021ilvr,xie2023smartbrush,saharia2022imagesriterative,ozdenizci2023patchddpm,xia2023diffir}.
+Denoising diffusion probabilistic models (DDPM) \cite{dpm2015,ho2020ddpm,nichol2021iddpm,song2021ddim} have recently gained significant attention due to their remarkable performance on image generation~\cite{dhariwal2021ddpmbeatgans,rombach2022hrimagesynth,hoogeboom2023simplediffusion} and image restoration tasks~\cite{choi2021ilvr,xie2023smartbrush,saharia2022imagesriterative,ozdenizci2023patchddpm,xia2023diffir}.
 Built on a hierarchy of denoising autoencoders, DDPMs are trained to iteratively refine image details by denoising and reversing a diffusion process.
-While their applications in medical imaging are emerging (e.g. in segmentation~\cite{wu2024medsegdiff,wolleb2022diffusionmedseg}, image-to-image translation~\cite{ozbey2023adversarialdiffusion,li2023zeroshottranslation}, and image reconstruction~\cite{liu2023dolce,xu2023zeroshotct,peng2022towardsmrdiffusion}), their potential for MRF imaging is yet unexplored.
+By incorporating conditional information, DDPMs can be guided during sample image generation~\cite{nichol2021iddpm}, for example, in image restoration tasks, the model is conditioned on low-quality degraded image inputs, producing high-quality restored images as the outcome~\cite{ozdenizci2023patchddpm,saharia2022imagesriterative}.
+While DDPM applications in medical imaging are emerging (e.g. in segmentation~\cite{wu2024medsegdiff,wolleb2022diffusionmedseg}, image-to-image translation~\cite{ozbey2023adversarialdiffusion,li2023zeroshottranslation}, and image reconstruction~\cite{liu2023dolce,xu2023zeroshotct,peng2022towardsmrdiffusion,bian2024qmri,wang2025qmri}), their potential for MRF is yet unexplored.
 Compared to CNNs, the current state-of-the-art for MRF reconstruction, DDPMs offer several advantages.
 DDPMs' iterative refinement allows for stage-wise, progressive restoration of image details from coarse to fine scales, leading to more precise recovery compared to the single-pass structure of CNNs.
-They also incorporate advanced mechanisms like self-attention~\cite{vaswani2017attention} or Transformers~\cite{dosovitskiy2020transformers}, which more effectively model long-range pixel dependencies.
+They also incorporate advanced mechanisms like self-attention~\cite{vaswani2017attention} or transformers~\cite{dosovitskiy2020transformers}, which more effectively model long-range pixel dependencies.
 Additionally, while CNNs treat image restoration as a deterministic mapping from a corrupted to a restored image, DDPMs operate within a probabilistic framework, allowing them to learn the distribution of possible solutions for a given task and generate multiple samples i.e. a useful feature for capturing uncertainties in the reconstructed images.